 Photograph: H. Gröhn

-The new live science format ”Explanatory Factor” designed for social and human sciences has been developed in collaboration between science and art professionals.
-Factor in Finnish can also mean ”author” and the idea is that researchers explain what their research results actually tell us.
+Factor in Finnish means also ”author” and name of the format is based on a double meaning as researchers explain what their research results actually tell us.
 In addition to research results interesting for the audience can be researchers’ research journey towards new knowledge and new insights.
-As well as the phenomena, people and realities encountered along the way, typical for social and human sciences.
+As well as the phenomena, people and realities encountered along the way, typical for research process of social and human sciences.

 Public debate easily turns into a battle over knowledge.
 In the prevailing atmosphere, the research results of social science and humanities are increasingly openly targeted with expectations of utility, disparagement or even hostility.